ermut/freebox-revolution-clock-oled/README.md

 # Freebox Revolution OLED Clock (Raspberry Pi)

-Bring back the iconic **Freebox Revolution** clock display on modern hardware using a Raspberry Pi and a small 128×64 OLED screen.
+Bring back the iconic **Freebox Revolution** clock display on modern hardware
+using a Raspberry Pi and a small 128×64 OLED screen.

 This project recreates the legendary Freebox clock:

-- a custom Freebox-like font (PNG-based digits)
+- Custom Freebox-like font (PNG-based digits)
-- smooth sliding / chasing animations when digits change
+- Smooth sliding / chasing animations when digits change
-- a clean, square and minimalist layout
+- Clean, square and minimalist layout

-Originally developed for SSD1306 OLED displays, the project was later migrated to SH1106 displays (more common and reliable today).
+Originally developed for SSD1306 OLED displays, the project was later migrated
+to SH1106 displays (more common and reliable today).

 ---